winglang/wing/API.md

 ### Inflight <a name="Inflight" id="@monadahq/wingsdk.core.Inflight"></a>

-Represents a unit of application code that can be executed at runtime within a cloud resource.
+Represents a unit of application code that can be executed by a cloud resource.

 #### Initializers <a name="Initializers" id="@monadahq/wingsdk.core.Inflight.Initializer"></a>